hartza-capital/sdk-rust/docs/StrategiesQuotesApi.md

 ## lasts_strategy_quotes

 > models::LastsStrategyQuotes200Response lasts_strategy_quotes(lasts_strategy_quotes_request)
-Get Lasts Strategy Quotes for Instruments
+Lasts Strategy Quotes for Instruments

+Permits to get the last quotes received by the shareholder for the specific instruments.

 ### Parameters